 - 1/2 cup part skim shredded Mozzarella

-- Preheat oven to 500 degrees F. Line a large baking sheet with foil and spray it with olive oil cooking spray.
+- Preheat the oven to 500 degrees F. Line a large rimmed broiler-safe baking sheet with foil and spray it with olive oil cooking spray.

 - Bake the eggplant rounds for 10 minutes.
-Remove from oven, turn to other side, spray with olive oil and bake 10 more minutes.
+Remove from the oven, turn them over, spray with more olive oil and bake 10 more minutes.

 - Return the pan to the oven.
-Broil 2-3 minutes, keeping a close eye on the oven, just until cheese is melted and golden-brown.
-Allow to rest 5 minutes before serving - the eggplant pizza will be too hot to enjoy straight out of the oven.
+Broil 2-3 minutes, keeping a close eye on them, just until cheese is melted and golden-brown.
+Let rest 5 minutes before serving.